Until one has loved an animal, a part of one's soul remains unawakened - Anatone Frances|

 After moving in with Jim, I adopted Major.
 I owned a cat, but Major was not very fond of him.
 My cat, Alfie, was another 1/2 human and was my best friend.
 When Alfie passed on, Major started to warm up to me and we became very good friends.
 He was my front seat driving buddy and I never left the house without him.
 We travelled the town every day, in and out of stores while he waited in the front seat for me.
 It was a blast travelling with my best friend.
 Tim Horton's was his favourite spot.
 He knew when I mentioned "Timbits", that he was getting a treat.
 He cried for Timbits in the car and we thought he would jump out the window to get them as we neared the window.
 This went on for years.
 He was complimented by the people working at Tim Horton's everytime on how beautiful he was and always got a biscuit.
 He certainly was beautiful.

 In 2003, he fractured his cruciate and suffered throughout the night until we could see Dr. John in the morning.
 We placed a mattress on the floor in the family room and we all slept together looking after him.
 This comforted him to no extent.
 He had his surgery and recovered very quickly and became the same dog that we always knew.
 He ran after birds and squirrels and barked from the top of his lungs to make sure he scared them all away.
 One thing I must add, is that even though we had skunks in the backyard, we are very surprised that Major never got sprayed.
-How he avoided it this, we will never know.
+How he avoided it, we will never know.

-When I was pregnant with Nathaniel, Major would always rest his head on my belly and sleep.
+When I was pregnant with Nathaniel in 2003-04, Major would always rest his head on my belly and sleep.
 I believe he was listening to the heartbeat inside my belly.
 When our son Nathaniel was born, we feared there would be a little jealousy.
 There wasn't jealousy, but a little competition for attention.
 We made sure to spread it out to make him feel as important as he always was.
 He accepted Nathaniel instantly and sat beside Nathaniel like a guard on duty.
 We have wonderful pictures to show how quickly the relationship started between Nathaniel and Major and the trust and love between them was obvious.